 List people include Mary Lou Williams, Marian McPartland, Norah Jones, and many more.
 Featuring famous women jazz musicians from 1930s, 50s, and more, this list has it all.While this isn't a list of all female jazz pianists, it does answer the questions "Who are the most famous female jazz pianists?" and "Who are the best female jazz pianists?"

-Nina Simone was an American singer, songwriter, pianist, arranger, and civil rights activist.
-She worked in a broad range of musical styles including classical, jazz, blues, folk, R&B, gospel, and pop.
-The sixth child of a preacher's family in North Carolina, Simone aspired to be a concert pianist.
-Her musical path changed direction after she was denied a scholarship to the prestigious Curtis Institute of Music in Philadelphia, despite a well-received audition.
-Simone said she later found out from an insider at Curtis that she was denied entry because she was black.
-So as to fund her continuing musical education and become a classical pianist, she began playing in a small club in ...more
+- Eunice Kathleen Waymon (February 21, 1933 – April 21, 2003), known professionally as Nina Simone (), was an American singer, songwriter, musician, arranger, and civil rights activist.
+Her music spanned a broad range of musical styles including classical, jazz, blues, folk, R&B, gospel, and pop.
+The sixth of eight children born to a poor family in Tryon, North Carolina, Simone initially aspired to be a concert pianist.
+With the help of a few supporters in her hometown, she enrolled in the Juilliard School of Music in New York City.
+She then applied for a scholarship to study at the prestigious Curtis Institute of Music in Philadelphia, where she was denied admission despite a well-received ...more

 - Birthplace: Tryon, North Carolina, United States of America

 - Alice Coltrane (née McLeod, August 27, 1937 – January 12, 2007), also known by her adopted Sanskrit name Turiyasangitananda or Turiya Alice Coltrane, was an American jazz musician and composer, and in her later years a swamini.
 One of the few harpists in the history of jazz, she recorded many albums as a bandleader, beginning in the late 1960s and early 1970s for Impulse! and other major record labels.
 She was the second wife and the widow of jazz saxophonist and composer John Coltrane. ...more

 - Age: Dec. at 69 (1937-2007)